The 13 Most Beautiful Villages in the French Countryside

 For more than a decade, these French villages have received television-level fame for their beauty.

-Of 14 candidates each representing a French region, the French public vote for their favorite.
-And in a country known for its cinematic, pinch-me-pretty villages, that’s no easy feat.
-The result for the lucky winner is an undeniable boon for tourism—though sometimes to ill effect.
-(Tip: Avoid the crowds by visiting in the off-season instead of summer or the May holiday weekends.)
+The premise is simple and fun: there are 14 candidates, each representing a French region, and the French public vote for their favorite.
+In a country known for villages so pretty they look straight out of a film set, that’s no easy feat.
+The result for the lucky winner is an undeniable boon for tourism.

-Here’s a look at the heart-stealing champs over the past 11 years.
+Here’s a look at 13 of the heart-stealing champs.

 1. Saint-Cirq-Lapopie